A relaxed space on the 1st floor of a Georgian terrace, Origin functions primarily as a showcase for artists who’ve stayed at the...

 This large, well-lit gallery at the end of a serene Georgian street has a grand name to fit its exalted reputation as one of the most...

 A bronze sculpture of Patrick Kavanagh (1904–1967), erected in 1968, shows the poet in one of his favourite spots and is inspired by his...

 Toner’s, with its stone floors and antique snugs, has changed little over the years and is the closest thing you’ll get to a country pub...

 Olivier Meisonnave, convivial ex-maître d’ of Thornton’s, stepped out on his own with Irish chef Pól Ó hÉannraich to open this...

 Fitzwilliam Square information

-The smallest and the last of Dublin’s great Georgian squares was completed in 1825.
-It’s also the only one where the central garden is still the private domain of the square’s residents.
+The smallest of Dublin’s great Georgian squares was completed in 1825.
+It’s the only one left where the central garden is still the private domain of the square’s residents.
 William Dargan (1799–1867), the railway pioneer and founder of the National Gallery, lived at No 2, and the artist Jack B Yeats (1871–1957) lived at No 18.

 Look out for the attractive 18th- and 19th-century metal coal-hole covers.
 The square is now a centre for the medical profession.